 To evaluate whether PAT program participation impacts KRA scores, a t-test comparing mean KRA scores between treatment and control groups was conducted to evaluate the impact of PAT participation on students' KRA scores.
 The average KRA score across PAT program students was 262.96, and the average KRA score across control group students was 263.3.
 Results showed that there was no significant difference between the average KRA score of PAT program students and control group students, t (282.5) = 0.36, NS.
 These results indicate that PAT program students are equivalent with non-PAT program students in school readiness-in other words, that they are keeping up with comparison group students.
-It is important to note that KRA data were available for only a single time point (i.e., the start of kindergarten).
-Results of a regression model testing whether intervention condition (membership in the treatment vs. comparison group group) significantly predicted KRA scores mirrored results of the t-test, showing no significant effect of condition on KRA scores, B = -0.34, SE = .897, B = -0.34
+Results of a regression model testing whether intervention condition (membership in the treatment vs. comparison group group) significantly predicted KRA scores mirrored results of the t-test, showing no significant effect of condition on KRA scores, B = -0.34, SE = .897, $\beta = -0.34$, NS.
+Due to data limitations, these results should be interpreted with caution, as they may not be fully representative of the impacts of PAT on school readiness.
+In addition to the data limitations presented above, it is important to note that KRA data were available for only a single time point (i.e., the start of kindergarten).